Aegians/Aegians-ESP/README.md

     - **gethiddenproperty**
 </details>

-This project also uses [Exunys' Config Library](https://github.com/Exunys/Config-Library) as a way of storing user settings, meaning, your script executor must support the dependencies for the module if you want the *configuration storing & loading functions* in the ESP module to function.
+This project also uses [Aegians' Config Library](https://github.com/Aegians/Config-Library) as a way of storing user settings, meaning, your script executor must support the dependencies for the module if you want the *configuration storing & loading functions* in the ESP module to function.

 ### 📜 License
 This project is completely free and open sourced.
 But, that does not mean you own rights to it.
-Read this [document](https://github.com/Exunys/Exunys-ESP/blob/main/LICENSE) for more information.
+Read this [document](https://github.com/Aegians/Aegians-ESP/blob/main/LICENSE) for more information.
-You can re-use / stitch this script or any system of this project into any of your repositories, as long as you credit the developer [Exunys](https://github.com/Exunys).
+You can re-use / stitch this script or any system of this project into any of your repositories, as long as you credit the developer [Aegians](https://github.com/Aegians).

 ## 📑 Update log (DD/MM/YYYY):